 In this series, we ask dietitians across Canada to answer your questions on nutrition and dietary support.
 We recently spoke with Mun Cho, a registered dietitian and food allergy mom of two based in Ontario.

-With OAS or PFS, the proteins in certain fresh fruits, vegetables and tree nuts are similar to those in pollens, and this “cross-reactivity” can cause allergic symptoms like itchiness of the mouth and throat.
+With OAS or PFAS, the proteins in certain fresh fruits, vegetables and tree nuts are similar to those in pollens, and this “cross-reactivity” can cause allergic symptoms like itchiness of the mouth and throat.

 Here are examples of possible pollen and food cross-reactivities: